abelcarreras/DynaPhoPy/README.md

     ```
 3. Scripting method (as a module)
   - Dynaphopy can be imported as a python module
-  - In Example directory an example script is available (script_silicon.py)
+  - In examples/api_scripts directory an example script is available (script_silicon.py)
   - The comments in the script makes it (hopefully) self explained.

 Input files for several materials can be found in the same example/inputs directory.